 Donating Materials to Interference Archive

-If you think that your stuff belongs in our collection, please read over these policies about what we can and can’t handle, and how we will use your donation:
+If you think that your stuff belongs in our collection, please read the information below about what we can and can’t handle, and how we will use your donation:

-1. We will do our best to preserve materials in the collection, but our primary objective is that they are accessed and used, so do not give us materials that you feel cannot be handled extensively.
-For this reason, we encourage you to donate materials that were originally produced in multiples.
-We discourage you from donating personal or organizational papers, manuscripts, obsolete media, and one-of-a-kind works of art.
-We discourage donating materials which would require restricting access whether due to privacy concerns or due to the physical condition of the material.
+We will do our best to preserve materials in the collection, but our primary objective is that they are accessed and used, so do not give us materials that you feel cannot be handled extensively.
+For this reason, we only collect material that was originally produced in multiples for widespread distribution.
+We do not accept personal or organizational papers, manuscripts, obsolete media, or one-of-a-kind works of art.